sav-che/TL-2/Authors/Allen, Winfred Emory {std. W.E. Allen}.md

-> [!cite] BHL link: this entry starts at [page 74](https://www.biodiversitylibrary.org/item/103858#page/86/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 74](https://www.biodiversitylibrary.org/page/33264801) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Allen, Winfred Emory (1873-1947), American botanist, at first athletic coach and physical director 1896-1904, at various schools in Nebraska and Washington 1899-1911 teaching biology, head biology department at a high school in California 1912-1919, from 1919 on assistant professor of biology at Scripps Institution, California. (*W.E.
-Allen*).
+Allen, Winfred Emory (1873-1947), American botanist, at first athletic coach and physical director 1896-1904, at various schools in Nebraska and Washington 1899-1911 teaching biology, head biology department at a high school in California 1912-1919, from 1919 on assistant professor of biology at Scripps Institution, California.
+**Abbreviated name**: *W.E.
+Allen*

 #### Herbarium and types